divshekhar/deploid/README.md

 This will:

 - Download Deploid
-- Set up a virtual environment
+- Set up the executable
-- Install all dependencies
-- Create an executable in your PATH
+- Add it to your PATH

 After installation, you can run Deploid from anywhere by typing: